Project CORE

 - NOPSEMA is committed to working collaboratively with industry to deliver smarter regulatory services that support safe, efficient and environmentally responsible offshore operations.

-- NOPSEMA has formally invited key stakeholders across the offshore oil, gas and renewables sectors to participate in upcoming consultation activities.
+- NOPSEMA has invited key stakeholders across the offshore oil, gas and renewables sectors to continue participating in consultation activities as the platform design progresses.

-- A second round of focus groups will follow later this year or early 2026, focused on reviewing early designs and proposed system functionality.
+- A second round of focus groups will follow in early 2026, focusing on early design concepts and proposed system functionality.

-- Stakeholder feedback will directly inform the design of new digital systems to improve how industry engages with NOPSEMA.
+- Stakeholder feedback will continue to guide the development of new digital systems to improve how industry engages with NOPSEMA.

 Need more information?
 You can reach out to NOPSEMA at core.engagement@nopsema.gov.au